warp-contracts/smartweave-loot/docs/LOOT_CONTRACT_TUTORIAL.md

   // ...
 }
 ```
 As you can see the `handle` function has 2 arguments, that will be fulfilled with values during interaction with the contract.
-The `state` argument will contain (guess what) the state before the interaction.
-And the `action` argument will contain information about function name and its arguments.
+The `state` argument will contain (guess what) the state.
+And the `action` argument will contain information about the interaction function name and (optioanlly) its arguments.

 #### Implement the first method `name`
 Let's implement the first (and the simplest) function for getting the name of the loot pool.